The Basics: Overview

 - Talk with your child about how to say “no.”

-When do I start talking with my child?
+When should I start talking with my child?

 Start early.
 By preschool, most children have seen adults smoking cigarettes or drinking alcohol, either in real life, on TV, or on the Internet.

 Here are more reasons to start the conversation early: